 Due to the extent of advice required to support agencies in the implementation of the Information Security Principles, a separate IS18 Implementation Guideline has been developed.

-Principle 1 - Policy, planning and governance
+Policy requirement 1: Policy, planning and governance

 Agency management must recognise the importance of, and demonstrate a commitment to, maintaining a robust agency information security environment.
 Agencies at a minimum must:

 - develop an Information Security Policy which contains the mandatory clauses detailed in the Information Security Policy – Mandatory Clauses document